active-group/reacl-c/doc/intro.md

 Another concept of Reacl-c is that of *effects*.
-You should encapsulate all side effects of your application in effects - be it the communication with a server, creating random number or just looking up the current time.
-Effects are a special kind of action, which can not be captured by `c/handle-action`, but are implicitly handled on the toplevel, by *executing* them.
-Effects can be created by `c/effect`, but more conveniently by the `c/defn-effect` macro:
+You should encapsulate all side effects of your application in effects - be it the communication with a server, creating a random number or just looking up the current time.
+Effects are a special kind of action, which can not be captured by `c/handle-action`, but are implicitly handled at the toplevel, by *executing* them.
+Effects can be created by `c/effect`, but more conveniently with the `c/defn-effect` macro:

 ```clojure
 (c/defn-effect reload! [force?]